maubryPython/poc-wc-defect-analytics/README.md

-A LangGraph-orchestrated multi-agent system that autonomously detects manufacturing defects, diagnoses root causes, and models response scenarios for Nike's World Cup jersey supply chain crisis (April 2026).
+A LangGraph-orchestrated multi-agent system that autonomously detects manufacturing defects, diagnoses root causes, and models response scenarios for Nike's World Cup jersey supply chain challenges (April 2026).

 Built as a candidate concept project for the **Nike Lead Data Analyst** role.

 ---